dpohanlon/ParametricVELO/README.md

-# veloSim
+# ParametricVELO

-Parametric simulation of velo track hits for reconstruction studies.
+Parametric simulation of LHCb Run 3 VELO track hits for reconstruction studies.
+Ray traces tracks sampled from FONLL momenta and tests for intersection with the geometry using hierarchical bounding volumes.

 ![](examplePlots/hitXY.png)